-10. Controller-Inverter
+10. Controller-Inverter Service

-Figure 10-1 shows two views of the controller-inverter housing.
+Figure 10-1 shows two views of the housing for the controller and inverter components.
 Also shown are all of the wiring leads, connectors and terminals on the housing, and the heat sink for the electronic components inside.

-There are no field replaceable parts inside the controller/inverter housing.
+There are no field replaceable parts inside the controller/inverter housing shown in Figure 10-1.
 See Troubleshooting to determine when it may be necessary to replace the assembly.